PedroCristo/README-TEST/README.md

 * Curenntly score
 * Curently number of attempts
 * Input to guess a letter or a full word
-* Stage of the hangman
-* Letters guessed right
-* Letters guessed wrong
-* Currently score
-* Currently number of attempts
-* Input to guess a letter or a full word

 ### Hangman Stage 2